fuse-box/fuse-box/docs/configuration.md

 There are 2 ways to get to the generated file names

+### useJsNext
+If this option is `true` FuseBox will take "json:next" or "module" properties if avaialable

 ### Hashes and WebIndexPlugin

 Use [WebIndexPlugin](/plugins/webindexplugin#webindexplugin) which will take care of everything.
 Generated files names will be in your script tags